-Assigning qualitative likelihoods for the probability of entry, establishment and spread
+Assigning qualitative likelihoods for entry, establishment and spread

 In its qualitative PRAs, the Department of Agriculture uses the term 'likelihood' for the descriptors it uses for its estimates of probability of entry, establishment and spread.
 Qualitative likelihoods are assigned to each step of entry, establishment and spread.
 Six descriptors are used: high; moderate; low; very low; extremely low; and negligible (Table 1).
-Descriptive definitions for these descriptors are given in Table 1.
-The standardised likelihood descriptors provide guidance to the risk analyst and promote consistency between different risk analyses.
+Descriptive definitions for these descriptors and their indicative probability ranges are given in Table 1.
+The indicative probability ranges are only provided to illustrate the boundaries of the descriptors and are not used beyond this purpose in qualitative PRAs.
+These indicative probability ranges provide guidance to the risk analyst and promote consistency between different pest risk assessments.